 The Reference Methods for both PM10 and PM{2.5} require taking 24-hour samples on to filters that are weighed before and after sampling.
 As such, use of the Reference Method across the UK would result in delays in public information (due to laboratory processes) and data being produced at a resolution of one measurement per 24-hours per site per instrument.
-In order to allow the public access to real time high frequency data, the UK uses equivalent instruments that automatically produce hourly data.
+To meet the needs for public access to real-time, high-resolution data, the UK uses equivalent instruments that automatically produce hourly data.

-During 2021, concentrations of PM{10} and $PM{2.5}$ were almost exclusively measured using Smart Heated BAM 1020s (an instrument that can measure either PM{10} or $PM{2.5}$) or the Fidas 200 Method 11 (a single instrument that can measure both PM{10} and $PM{2.5}$ at the same time).
-At the beginning of the year there were four each of PM{10} and $PM{2.5}$ FDMS 8500s (an instrument that can measure either PM{10} or $PM{2.5}$), though these were all replaced by the end of 2021 as they had reached the end of their operational life and were no longer supported by the manufacturer.
+During 2022, concentrations of PM{10} and $PM{2.5}$ were almost exclusively measured using Smart Heated BAM 1020s (an instrument that can measure either PM{10} or $PM{2.5}$) or the Fidas 200 Method 11 (a single instrument that can measure both PM{10} and $PM{2.5}$ at the same time).

-Testing and approval of these instruments as being equivalent to the Reference Methods was undertaken a number of years ago through a series of laboratory and field measurements.
-There is a requirement to confirm annually that these instruments are still fit for purpose due to the continually changing make up of particulate matter across the UK.
-This process is known as "On-going Equivalence" and this report summarises the findings for the UK for 2021 from this programme.
+Testing and approval of these instruments as being equivalent to the Reference Methods was undertaken several years ago through a series of laboratory and field measurements.
+There is a requirement to confirm annually that these instruments are still "fit for purpose" due to the continually changing make up of particulate matter across the UK.
+This process is known as "On-going Equivalence" and this report summarises the findings for the UK for 2022 from this programme.

 The legislation and standards governing the process of on-going equivalence are those established by the European Union (EU).
-Whilst the UK is no longer a Member of the EU, during 2021 the previously established methodologies were continued.
+Whilst the UK is no longer a Member of the EU, during 2022 the previously established methodologies were continued.
 The European Standard governing the process of both the initial certification of equivalent instruments and the process of on-going equivalence is EN16450:2017^[1].
 With regards to on-going equivalence, each of the approved instruments is tested alongside the Reference Method at a number of sites in order to prove that the instrument is still equivalent to the Reference Method.
 The requirement is that the Expanded Uncertainty (as calculated using the equations in EN16450:2017) is less than 25 %.
-For PM10 the calculations are made at a daily limit value of 50 μ g m-3.
-For PM{2.5} the calculations are made at a pseudo daily limit value of 30 μ g m-3.
+For PM10 the calculations are made at a daily limit value of 50 μg m-3.
+For PM{2.5} the calculations are made at a pseudo daily limit value of 30 μg m-3.

-[1] CEN Standard EN16450:2017 Ambient air - Automated measuring systems for the measurement of the concentration of particulate matter (PM{10} ; $PM{2,5}$)
+[1] CEN Standard EN16450:2017 Ambient air - Automated measuring systems for the measurement of the concentration of particulate matter (PM{10} ; $PM{2.5}$)

-During 2021, three sites were used for on-going equivalence testing in the UK:
+During 2022, four sites were used for on-going equivalence testing in the UK:

-- London Teddington An urban background site in the western suburbs of London; - Manchester Piccadilly An urban background site in a large pedestrianised square in the centre of Manchester; - Port Talbot Margam An industrial site close to the Port Talbot Steel Works as well as the Bristol Channel.
+- London Teddington An urban background site in the western suburbs of London; - Manchester Piccadilly An urban background site in a large pedestrianised square in the centre of Manchester; - London Marylebone Road An urban traffic site on a busy London Road; - Port Talbot Margam An industrial site close to the Port Talbot Steel Works as well as the Bristol Channel.